 DUTIES AND CONFLICTS

-FINRA reminded firms of their supervisory obligations regarding their registered persons’ use of senior designations.
-Firms are encouraged to adopt practices to strengthen their own supervisory procedures, as appropriate to their business.
+FINRA reminds firms of their supervisory obligations regarding the use of certifications and designations that imply expertise, certification, training or specialty in advising senior investors (senior designations).
+Regulatory Notice 11-52 outlines findings from a survey of firms and highlights sound practices used by firms with respect to senior designations.
+Firms are encouraged to adopt the practices that are outlined in this Notice to strengthen their own supervisory procedures, as appropriate to their business.

 • FINRA Regulatory Notice 11-52 (November 2011): FINRA Reminds Firms of Their Obligations Regarding the Supervision of Registered Persons Using Senior Designations